stormpath/stormpath-sdk-angularjs/example/dashboard-app/README.md

 # Stormpath Angular SDK Example

-This folder contains an example application that is build with the [Stormpath Angular SDK][] and [Stormpath Express][].
+This folder contains an example application that is built with the [Stormpath Angular SDK][] and [Stormpath Express][].

-This application is the same one that is build when you follow the [Yeoman Guide][].
+This application is the same one that is built when you follow the [Yeoman Guide][].

 #### Running the Example Application